-"That's me."
-Myrtle tittered and looked for an ashtray without gum wrappers to stub out her cigarette.
+"That's me," Myrtle said, trying to locate an ashtray without gum wrappers to stub out her cigarette.
 Finding none, she flipped it out the open window.
-"I'm your Aunt Martha," she said, leaned toward the girl and laughed.
+"I'm your Aunt Martha," she said, leaning toward the girl and courting.

-The girl squinted her clear green eyes and placed her hand on the boy's knee.
+The girl greed at her, squinting her clear green eyes, and placed her hand on the boy's knee.
 Her hard little nose brought to mind that of a molded rubber doll - hardly any nostril.
-Not a day over fifteen, Myrtle thought, enviously inspecting her long seamless neck, her tender throat, the strong blonde hair on her arms.
+Not a day over fifteen, Myrtle thought, enviously inspecting her long delicate neck, her tender throat, the downy blonde hair on her arms.

-"Name's Pete," said the boy, driving with one hand.
-With the other, he jostled the shoulder of the girl, periodically squeezing.
+"My name's Pete," said the boy, driving with one hand.
+With the hand, he jostled the shoulder of the girl, periodically squeezing.
 Proudly, he looked down at her head.
-"This here's my little wife-to-be, Nanette."
+"And this here's

-"Nice to meet you," Myrtle said and rolled up the window to keep from ruining her hair.
+"Nice to meet you," Myrtle said, Folling up the window to keep from ruining her hair.
 "Ain't it hot?"

-"I tell you!"
-The boy peered at the road which opened into gaps of sun and shade.
-Again, he looked down at the girl, the crown of his head showing a vulgar bald spot in his pinkish-blonde hair.
+"I tell you!" and the boy peering into the road that opened into gaps of sun and shade.
+Again, he looked down at the girl, the crown of his flat top hair showing a vulgar bald spot in his pinkish-blonde hair.

 They'd have some pretty babies, thought Myrtle.
-"So y'all taking the big step, huh?"
+"So y'all taking the big step, huh?" she said.

-"Mighty right," he said, still adoring the girl, who absently fondled his knee while listening to the radio croon "Smoke Gets in Your Eyes."
+"Mighty right!" he said, still adoring the girl, who was absently fondline his knee while listening to the radio crooning "Smoke Gets in Your Eyes."
 He clenched his teeth and nosed her hair dreamily.
 She lifted her eyes to his, maintaining the same veiled expression, yet emanating a hot earnest yearning, as of adventure or coming to terms with something yet untapped.

 "Love birds," teased Myrtle, unable to think of anything else to say.
-And didn't she always say that while thinking the match wouldn't last?
-Myrtle, herself - something of an expert - had been in and out of love dozens of times, in dozens of states, and when the last one in Tennessee hadn't worked out, she'd decided to quit with marriage and go on with romance.
-Though now, she didn't bother to call it love.
+And didn't she always say in while thinking wouldn't last?
+Myrtle, herself - something of an expert - had been in and out of love at least a dozen times in no less than the last one in Tennessee hadn't worked out, she'd decided to quit with marriage and go on with relationships.
+Though now, she didn't bother to call them love.

-"Where bouts y'all from?" she asked.
+"Where bouts y'all from?" she said.